ttyS0/gsoc-lablua-lldb-scripted-watchpoints/drafts/lua-reference.rst

 conditions are met, and you do not want to inspect the program state manually at every stop and then continue.

-An example will show how simple it is to write some python code and attach it to a breakpoint.
+An example will show how simple it is to write some Lua code and attach it to a breakpoint.
 The following example will allow you to track the order in which the functions in a given shared library are first executed during one run of your program.
 This is a simple method to gather an order file which can be